smeetvikani/Photo_to_Playlist/readme.md

 #### “Emotion Based music recommendation with facial detection.”

-Designed an app that will take in an input image and output a recommened playlist based on emotions of the users.
+Designed an app that will take in an input image and output a recommended playlist based on emotions of the users.

 ##### The 3 goals for this project are:
 1. Classify Emotions in a Given Picture Real Time